iinkov/sportradar/README.md

 - ~~Attempting to finish a non-existent Match does not throw an exception.~~
 >I didn't see any initial requirements around this.
 Of course thrown the exception is better behaviour.
 But this is just a test task.
 Skip it
 - ~~No validation logic.
 It’s possible to start a match with null/empty team names, or same teams e.g. Germany vs. Germany.~~
 >Yes I cut corners here.
-But from other hand I am focused on show and TDD approach.
+But from other hand I am focused on showing TDD approach.
 I decided my lib behaviour this way.
-Skip
+Ideally, there are should be a lot of restrictions like empty string, special characters, number of letters etc. It could be even list of team names.
+Skipped this
 - ~~Has test case for starting same match, but this should really throw an exception as we don’t want to reset the score of an ongoing match.~~
 - >A matter of taste (=.
 Again this is just free test task.
 I am not looking Product Owner position this time
 - ~~Not keen on the ability to create a new Match by updating the score of a non-existing set of teams.
 Instead of being flexible it makes the startNewMatch() feel redundant, and causes confusion to the client.~~